jiangxin3/Tool-N1/README.md

 <img src="./assets/exp_main.png" width="99%" alt="exp_main" />

-We mainly perform evaluations on the BFCL and API Bank.
+We mainly perform evaluations on the BFCL, APIBank and ACEBench.

 - RL offers a more effective paradigm for enhancing the tool-calling capabilities of LLMs compared to standard supervised fine-tuning.